Construction & Property

 The Building Safety Levy uses differential rates based on local house prices.
 Areas with higher property values will have higher levy rates, reflecting the greater value uplift developers receive in those markets.

-The levy is charged per square metre of residential floor space.
-The government has also confirmed a 50% reduction for developments on previously developed (brownfield) land, incentivising the use of brownfield sites over greenfield development.
+The levy is charged per square metre of chargeable residential floorspace (including residents' communal space).
+The government has also confirmed a 50% reduction for developments on previously developed (brownfield) land where at least 75% of the site is brownfield, incentivising the use of brownfield sites over greenfield development.

 Impact on SME housebuilders